LEARN HOW TO PRONOUNCE THE WORDS WITH THE FRENCH PHONETIC ALPHABET

 The French Phonetic Alphabet consists of 37 Sounds

-The IPA symbol is what linguists use to mark a certain sound.
+Linguists and dictionaries use the International Phonetic Alphabet, or IPA, a standardized alphabet or system for phonetic notation.
+The IPA symbols below are what linguists use to mark certain sounds.
 The common spelling column indicates typically what letters form the sound in a French word.

 The French Phonetic Alphabet has 12 French Vowels